Hierarchical Topological States without Dimension Reduction: Conclusion

 \section{Conclusion}

-In this work, we develop a framework for generating hierarchical topological states in the 1D Su-Schrieffer-Heeger model without breaking the symmetry of the originally topological states or dimension reduction.
-We show that higher-order topology emerges when bandgaps open between degenerate lower-order topological states—a process controlled by strategically positioning domain walls.
-This reveals a new mechanism to expand topological hierarchies beyond conventional classifications.
-Key to this advancement is our extension of winding number calculations to higher-order systems, transcending the limitations of diatomic models.
-Moreover, we generalize winding number calculations to higher-order systems, overcoming the constraints of diatomic models and enabling precise prediction of topological states across multiple orders.
+In summary, we introduce a general framework for generating hierarchical topological states in 1D and 2D Su-Schrieffer-Heeger models without breaking the symmetry of the original topological states ($i.e.$, further breaking the basic unit cell symmetry) or resorting to dimension reduction.
+Higher-hierarchical-level topology emerges from bandgap openings between degenerate lower-hierarchical-level topological states—a process controlled by strategically positioning domain walls.
+This new mechanism extends topological hierarchies beyond conventional classifications, which requires further symmetry breaking of the topological states and a reduction in dimensions.
+Moreover, the topology characterization is supported by a generalized winding number formalism applicable to multiple-hierarchical-level systems, overcoming the constraints of diatomic models in conventional winding number calculation.

-Through rigorous analysis of second-order topological domain-wall and edge states, we validate both the existence of these hierarchical states and the preservation of bulk-edge correspondence across different topological orders.
-Our approach is inherently scalable to higher orders and adaptable to higher-dimensional systems, offering particular advantages for engineered hierarchical structures~\cite{zhang2013broadband,mousanezhad2015honeycomb} requiring vibration suppression or multi-interface localization.
+Our analysis confirms the existence of 2nd-HL topological domain-wall and edge states and demonstrates the preservation of bulk-edge correspondence across hierarchies.
+The approach is inherently scalable to higher dimensions, offering a versatile platform for hierarchical metamaterials.
+The robustness of these states against large perturbations makes them promising for applications requiring precise vibration localization, such as phonon-based quantum information~\cite{ma2023phonon} processing and engineered structures for vibration control~\cite{zhang2013broadband,mousanezhad2015honeycomb}.
+These results establish a foundation for programmable topological responses in complex systems.

-Our work opens new avenues for creating robust higher-order topologically protected states with significant engineering applications.
-The demonstrated immunity to large perturbations makes these systems ideal for applications demanding precise spectral localization of vibrations, including targeted drug delivery and phonon-based quantum information processing~\cite{ma2023phonon}.
-Our findings provide a foundation for designing topological metamaterials with programmable hierarchical responses.